louispayne10/notes_and_dotfiles/mysystem.md

 * fprint for finger print?
 * `bluez`,`bluez-utils` and [polybar](https://github.com/msaitz/polybar-bluetooth) for [bluetooth](https://wiki.archlinux.org/title/bluetooth)
 * make multimonitor support work (might need to use `xrandr` to get it working - use rofi for menu - https://www.youtube.com/watch?v=wu2NWw2wPaA)
+* See if blur works with glx backend on real hardware
+* configure autolock time + make sure it doesnt do it while audio is playing or fullscreen
+* Test chromecast once on real hardware - see archwiki
+* mpd + mpd in polybar? basically get music working with polybar

 ### Software to consider in future